dpareasy/Assignment1/README.md

 ### The `load_ontology` Node ###

-This node defines the `CreateMap` class used in the  `STATE_INIT` of the Finite State Machine, to pass to the robot all the information for the indoor movement.
-Such an environment is created through manipulations on the [topological_map.owl](https://github.com/buoncubi/topological_map) ontology with the help of the `ArmorClient` class defined in [armor_api](https://github.com/EmaroLab/armor_py_api).
+This node defines the `CreateMap` class used in the  `STATE_INIT` of the Finite State Machine, to pass to the robot all the information for moving around the environment.
+Such an environment is created through manipulations on the [topological_map.owl](https://github.com/buoncubi/topological_map) ontology with the help of the `ArmorClient` class, defined in [armor_api](https://github.com/EmaroLab/armor_py_api).

-The function asks the user some information to build the environment which is developed in such a way that different scenarios can be created, even if only under certain [Assumptions](#Assumptions).
+The function asks the user some information to build the environment, which is developed in such a way that different scenarios can be created, even if only under certain [Assumptions](#Assumptions).

 ### The `robot_state` Node ###